JYNgithub/Hololive-Content-Tracker/README.md

 # Hololive Content Tracker

 ## Progress:
-Basic site structure is ready
+Basic site structure is ready.

-TODO: Find way to create multiple pages in one loop, instead of calling one by one
+TODO: Find way to create multiple pages in one loop, instead of calling one by one.

 ## Current objectives:
 1. Script to scrape basic talent information ✅